prakhar1989/docker-curriculum/tutorial/src/index.md

 Here are the steps:

 - Login to your AWS [console](http://console.aws.amazon.com).
 - Click on Elastic Beanstalk.
 It will be in the compute section on the top left.
-Alternatively, just click [here](https://console.aws.amazon.com/elasticbeanstalk) to access the EB console.
+Alternatively, you can access the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk).

 ![EB start](images/eb-start.png "EB start")